evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part3/Beginner-Tutorial-Combat-Base.md

 To pass around the details of an attack (the second point above), we will use a `dict`.
 A `dict` is simple and also easy to save in an `Attribute`.
 We'll call this the `action_dict` and here's what we need for each action.

-> You don't need to type these out anywhere, we will use them when calling `combathandler.queue_action(combatant, action_dict)`.
+> You don't need to type these out anywhere, it's listed here for reference.
+We will use these dicts when calling `combathandler.queue_action(combatant, action_dict)`.

 ```python
 hold_action_dict = {